aeternity/aepp-components/README.md

 ### Component dependency

 Your component should be **as _dumb_ as possible**.
 Complex data should always be passed via prop.
-Don't assme there will be a `router` or `store`.
+Don't assume there will be a `router` or `store`.

-> every developer want's to be in charge of his own data and state managment, let them!
+> every developer wants to be in charge of his own data and state managment, let them!

 Don't rely on external ressources (CDN content or APIs).

 > components that rely on external ressources can not be used offline or in a local intranet.
 >
-> Developers also can not choose if and when an application 'goes online' and exposes data.
+> Developers also cannot choose if and when an application 'goes online' and exposes data.

-Sometimes there might be a good reason for exceptions though.
-If you provide a component that **has** to be tightly coupled to a API because of the intrinsic nature of the component, it might be ok.

-Always ask yourself, wouldn't it be better if you'd just provide an example, how to use the component with any external data source via prop?
+Sometimes there might be a good reason for exceptions.
+If you provide a component that **has** to be tightly coupled to an API because of the intrinsic nature of the component, it might be ok.
+But first ask yourself if it's possible to use the component with any external data source via prop.

 ### Component composabilty